walstanb/bidirectional-search/README.md

 4. Souradip Nath

 We develop both the MM algorithm as well as its non-heuristic variant MM0.
 We implement it for two problem,

-i) The Position Search - To find the path from the start location to the location of the single food pellet in the pacman maze. ii) The Corner Search - To find the path to eat 4 food pellets spread across the 4 corners of the pacman maze.
+* The Position Search - To find the path from the start location to the location of the single food pellet in the pacman maze.
+* The Corner Search - To find the path to eat 4 food pellets spread across the 4 corners of the pacman maze.

 Instructions to run :